PostHog/posthog.com/contents/handbook/people/feedback.md

 - That being said, avoid piling on and repeating feedback others have given unless you have a different perspective or can add more context.
 It is ok to say "+1 to what X said about Y" and move on.
 Do not spend 2min repeating the same point that has already been made by someone else.

 - Everyone is responsible for noting down and actioning their own feedback (ie. the people team won't do this for you).

+- What is discussed is for the benefit of those present and should not be shared with others who were not present.
+It is ok to follow up with anyone on feedback you received or gave after the session.

 ### How to give good feedback